-I was ecstatic when I was offered a place to run for Brain Research Trust, genuinely over the moon.
+I was ecstatic when I was offered a place to run for Brain Research UK, genuinely over the moon.
 There were also tinges of sheer terror at what I had let myself in for.
 But it is all for a good cause and one which means a great deal to me.

 I wrote a weekly blog for progress of my 22-week training programme for the marathon, which certainly had its ups-and-downs.
 Training in the winter was hard but I saw the weeks through and felt myself becoming more confident in my running ability thanks to the work I done and encouragement from family and friends.

 My training included running, the gym and personal training sessions.
 I would even take annual leave from work to fit in all my long runs if I couldn’t do them at the weekend.
 I stopped drinking three months before the marathon to focus properly, and it all paid off!